 The Central Indiana Waste Diversion Project (CIWDP) Grants have been renewed for a second round by HEA 1512.
-Central Indiana businesses can apply starting July 1, 2024, for up to $3.7 million in funding to implement projects that divert waste from final disposal in Central Indiana.
+The deadline to apply for up to $3.7 million in funding to implement projects that divert waste from final disposal in Central Indiana has passed.

 Background and Timeline